JoelNiklaus/LegalDatasets/finetune/Mapa/README.md

 ### Dataset Summary

-The dataset consists of 12 documents (2261 sentences) in Spanish taken from EUR-Lex, a multilingual corpus of court decisions and legal dispositions in the 24 official languages of the European Union.
+The dataset consists of 12 documents (9 for Spanish due to parsing errors) taken from EUR-Lex, a multilingual corpus of court decisions and legal dispositions in the 24 official languages of the European Union.
 The documents have been annotated for named entities following the guidelines of the [MAPA project]( https://mapa-project.eu/) which foresees two annotation level, a general and a more fine-grained one.
 The annotated corpus can be used for named entity recognition/classification.